k45lim/top20keywords/README.md

 # top20keywords
-Helps job hunters to list down the keywords of any job posting in order to customize their resume
+Assisting job seekers in customizing their resumes by extracting keywords from job postings.

-Name of the program: Wordcount.py
+Program Name: Wordcount.py

-Installation: Copy Wordcount.py, excluded_words.csv and POSTING.TXT all in one folder.
+Installation:

-How to use:
+Copy Wordcount.py, excluded_words.csv, and POSTING.TXT into the same folder.
-1. Get to a website and copy all the text in the job posting.
+How to Use:

-2. Open POSTING.TXT and paste all the text in this file.
-Take note, if there is an existing content, delete the content first before pasting the text from step 1.
+Visit a website and copy all the text from the job posting.
-3. Save and close POSTING.TXT
+Open POSTING.TXT and paste the copied text into this file.
+If there is existing content, delete it before pasting the new text.
-4. Open a command prompt and go to the folder where you copied all these files.
+Save and close POSTING.TXT.
-5. Once in the folder, run the prompt :  python Wordcount.py
+Open a command prompt and navigate to the folder containing all these files.
-6. You should see the top 20 keywords as output.
-For complete list of words, open the file wordcounts.txt
+Once in the folder, execute the following command: python Wordcount.py The top 20 keywords will be displayed as output.
+For a complete list of words, open the file wordcounts.txt.
-7. The algorithm uses TagCrowd as it specs.
+The algorithm utilizes TagCrowd specifications.

-Thanks John Purcell for teaching me the basics of python!
+Special thanks to John Purcell for teaching me the basics of Python!